openedx/edx-documentation/en_us/shared/set_up_course/scheduling_course.rst

 learners see the default start time, 00:00 Coordinated Universal Time (UTC).

 Learners can see some parts of the course before the course start date.
-For example, they can see your **Course Info** page and course-wide discussion topics as soon as they enroll in your course.
+For example, they can see your **Home** page and course-wide discussion topics as soon as they enroll in your course.
 For more information, see :ref:`Create CourseWide Discussion Topics`.